Hyvve-Movement/.github/profile/README.md

 ---

-## Technical Challenges (and How we solved them + link to code implementation)
+## Technical Challenges (and How We Solved Them + [Code Implementation](#))

-**Non-deterministic Nature of LLMs and OCR/Vision Models** **Challenge**:
+### Non-deterministic Nature of LLMs and OCR/Vision Models

+**Challenge:**
-We encountered a challenge where our AI verification system—powered by GPT-4o produced varying scores for the same submitted dataset.
-This inconsistency, inherent to non-deterministic AI models, threatened the fairness and reliability of our data validation process.
+Our AI verification system—powered by GPT-4o—produced varying scores for the same submitted dataset, undermining the fairness and reliability of our data validation process.

-Our Approach to Tackling the Issue:

-File Processing:
-Each submission is first processed by computing a unique SHA256 hash, which is used to check a Redis cache.
-This step prevents redundant processing and ensures efficiency.

-Content Handling:
+**Our Approach:**

+- **File Processing:**
+  - Compute a unique SHA256 hash for each submission.
+  - Check against a Redis cache to avoid redundant processing.

+- **Content Handling:**
-The system identifies whether the file is an image or a document.
-Images are encoded for a multimodal prompt, while text documents have their content extracted using libraries like PyPDF2 or python-docx.
+  - Identify whether the file is an image or a document.

-Structured Evaluation:
+  - For images, encode them into a multimodal prompt.
+  - For text documents, extract content using libraries like PyPDF2 or python-docx.

+- **Structured Evaluation:**
+  - Construct a structured prompt from the processed content.
-A structured prompt is then constructed and fed to GPT-4o, which returns a raw quality score for the contribution.
+  - Feed the prompt to GPT-4o to generate a raw quality score.

-Normalization for Fairness:
+- **Normalization for Fairness:**
-To mitigate the non-deterministic variations in the raw scores, we normalize the output with a random fairness factor.
-This step smooths out inconsistencies, ensuring that the final score remains unbiased and is capped at 100.
+  - Normalize the raw score with a random fairness factor.
+  - Ensure the final score remains unbiased and is capped at 100.

 ---